The Mighty McGurk

-The Mighty McGurk is a 1947 American sports, drama, action, adventure, melodrama film starring Wallace Beery as a boozing ex-boxer brawling as a bouncer in a Bowery saloon.
+The Mighty McGurk is a 1947 American sports drama film directed by John Waters and starring Wallace Beery, Dean Stockwell and Edward Arnold.
+Beery appears as a boozing ex-boxer brawling as a bouncer in a Bowery saloon.

 Plot

 Roy "Slag" McGurk (Wallace Beery), the former heavyweight boxing champion, ekes out a living as a bouncer in Mike Glenson's (Edward Arnold) saloon in the rough Bowery district of New York City.
 Mike has to meet two brewers for an important deal, so he sends Slag to pick up his daughter Caroline (Dorothy Patrick), returning by ship from Europe.
 Despite his estrangement from Johnny Burden (Cameron Mitchell), his boxing protege who joined the Salvation Army after putting one opponent in a wheelchair, Slag tells the young man that Mike sent Caroline away to try to break up her relationship with Johnny.

 At Ellis Island, an acquaintance offers to pay Slag to round up 50 new immigrants to work for him.
 The fiftieth man has a young English boy in tow, Nipper (Dean Stockwell), an orphan who has been sent to America to live with his uncle Milbane (Aubrey Mather).
 Slag reluctantly agrees to deliver the boy, who would rather stay with him than go to his uncle.
 When rival work recruiters start a fight, Nipper either loses or throws away the tag bearing Milbane's address.
 After searching for the uncle, Slag has no choice but to keep the boy and a stray dog Nipper saved from the dogcatchers.